umccr/RNAsum/fusions/README.md

 Looks like, clinker uses all ensemble transcripts, most of which could be non-coding or hypothetical.
 Need to figure out ways to restrict it to use TSL1 transcripts only.

+TO DO:

+Can the split read component be cleaned up by removing read support of intragenic events?
+Or just retaining 2-3 fusion arcs with the strongest support?